-This study examines graduate writing camps held at a mid-sized private research university in the Midwest.
+This study examines graduate writing camps held at the University of Notre Dame, a mid-sized private research university.
 Since 2011, university entities such as the Library, the Writing Center, and the Graduate School have worked together to hold weeklong graduate writing camps during both fall and spring breaks.
-Our initial research in spring 2013 took place within the context of these existing camps, and in June 2013, we added an additional camp to that was designed specifically for the study.
+Our initial research in spring 2013 took place within the context of these existing camps, and in June 2013, we added an additional camp that was designed specifically for the study.